OCEAN Test: Take the Big Five Personality Assessment

 Extraversion

-Where you get your energy and how you process information.
+Where your energy comes from, and how you work through thoughts.

 Agreeableness